 Students with scholarly promise are encouraged to write an honors thesis under the direction of a departmental faculty member in the spring of their senior year.
 This thesis can be part of an Anthropology Honors Major (see below), although students who are not enrolled in University Honors may also write an honors thesis.

-Bachelor of Arts Degree in Anthropology
+Bachelor of Arts (B.A.) in Anthropology Degree Requirements

 |Degree Requirements||Credit Hours|